fhirfly/fhirwall/README.md

 Contributing
 License
 ## Introduction
-Welcome to FHIRWall!
-FHIRWall is a software package that enforces authorization rules on Fast Healthcare Interoperability Resources (FHIR) APIs.
+Welcome to fhirwall! fhirwall is a software package that enforces authorization rules on Fast Healthcare Interoperability Resources (FHIR) APIs.
 It leverages the power of Open Policy Agent (OPA) to help you protect sensitive healthcare data and ensure that only the appropriate entities have access to it.

 ## Features
 With fhirwall, you can: